DON’T MISS THIS RARE OPPORTUNITY TO HELP A FAMILY IN A WAY THAT VERY FEW WOMEN CAN.

 Are you raising at least one child that you have birthed?

 Are you in overall good health?
-BMI must be under 33 and why.
+BMI must be 33 or below and why.

 Are you financially independent and not receiving any state or federal government assistance (Medicaid, CHIP, WIC, Food Stamps, etc)?